Carolyn Hurless: Astronomical Observations

-Hurless made almost 79,000 astronomical observations during her lifetime.
 Hurless's main interest was tracing out minimums in light curves of LPV's that were below a magnitude of 14.
 These observations were nicknamed "inner sanctum" observations and were the focus of her monthly newsletter.
 She contributed observations to a paper published by Bornhurst on differences between light curves of individual star eclipses.
 Hurless, along with Peltier, Cragg, Ford, and Bornhurst made 767 observations of 29 individual eclipses, which were then compiled into a composite phase plot.
 The data suggested a "reflection effect observed rarely before primary eclipse and the indication of a double minimum often suspected during the eclipse".
 Hurless advocated for a trick she called "heavy breathing" in an effort to detect very faint variable stars, which she learned from her mentor, Leslie Peltier.
 The technique consisted of hyperventilating through the nose before putting the eye to the telescope eyepiece.
 This would cause a rush of oxygen to the brain and eyes, affecting enhanced alertness.
 Then, while scanning the field, breathing should slow, still through the nose, until focusing on a target, when breath should again speed up.

+Aside from those involving light curves, many of Hurless' contributions throughout her career dealt with the discovery and observation of variable stars, a status that categorizes stars whose visibility varies based on either the brilliance of the star itself (intrinsic) or on the amount of emitted visible light that reaches Earth's atmosphere (extrinsic).
+Her first variable observation captured SS Cygni, a dwarf nova star in the constellation Cygnus.

+Dwarf novae are a class of intrinsic variable stars of the cataclysmic variety, meaning their brilliance changes as a result of the fluctuating nature of the energy generated by thermonuclear interactions.
+Since SS Cyg's discovery in 1896, it has undergone an estimated 800 cataclysmic outbursts.
+Hurless observed one such outburst in 1959 under the guidance of Peltier with a considerably large magnitude of 8.1-12.0.